 - 5. Emphasize that you are sharing this concept in case it is helpful for understanding the type of services people with disabilities have a right to receive.
 But explain that if this feels too complicated that it is not essential to understand to advocate for you and your communities' rights.
-Ask if there are any questions. - Share that you are going to now divide the group into groups of two for a brainstorming activity.
-Once participants are in their groups, ask each participant to use the service provider they reflected on earlier to answer the following question: Using the AAAQ framework to guide you, how can you improve the contraceptive service in your community that you reflected on earlier?
-Explain that each group will have 15 minutes to brainstorm.
-Offer participants paper and pens if they would like to use them.
-Slide 78. - 6.
-After 15 minutes, invite everyone back to the group.
-Ask three people to share their brainstorming on how to improve the service they selected.
-Limit discussion to 15 minutes.
+Ask if there are any questions. - 6.
+Share that you are going to now divide the group into groups of 2 using pre-assigned break-out rooms for some small group reflection.
+Explain that each person will receive a prompt to go into a breakout room where another participant will also be.
+Explain that the facilitators can move you manually if this is a challenge for you.
+Slide 80.

-- 7. Summarize the activity with the following key messages: Slide 79. - Sexual and reproductive health services should be available where you can reach them; they should be accessible to you no matter where you live, your disability, or how much money you have; they should be provided in an acceptable way, which means they are respectful and confidential; and they should be of good quality. - This is sometimes referred to as the AAAQ or "triple A Q" framework. - 8.
+- Describe how each breakout room will have the reflection question on their screen and in the chat and each pair will have 15 minutes to brainstorm.
+Also clarify that you will put the text of the AAAQ framework in the chat box as well and that facilitators will be dropping into each room to answer questions. - Read the following question and ask if anyone has any clarifying questions: Using the AAAQ framework to guide you, how can you improve the contraceptive service in your community that you reflected on earlier? - 7.
+After 15 minutes, close the breakout rooms.
+Ask three groups to share their brainstorming on how to improve the service they selected.
+Limit discussion to 15 minutes. - 8.
+Summarize the activity with the following key messages: Slide 81. - Sexual and reproductive health services should be available where you can reach them. - They should be accessible to you no matter where you live, your disability, or how much money you have. - They should be provided in an acceptable way, which means they are respectful and confidential; and they should be of good quality. - This is sometimes referred to as the AAAQ or "triple A Q" framework. - 9.
 Conclude by asking if there are any questions about anything that you've covered in the past sessions on sexual and reproductive health and rights (SRHR) and explain that the next section of the workshop will be about gender-based violence (GBV).

-GENDER-BASED VIOLENCE (GBV) -WHAT IS IT?
+GENDER-BASED VIOLENCE (GBV) - WHAT IS IT?

-The purpose of this session is to deepen participants' understanding of aender norms and link gender norms to the types of violence that people with disabilities, particularly women and young people with disabilities, encounter.
+The purpose of this session is to deepen participants' understanding of gender norms and link gender norms to the types of violence that people with disabilities, particularly women and young people with disabilities, encounter.
 This session builds up to an understanding of gender-based violence and provides participants with key terms for understanding such violence.